openhab/openhab-addons/bundles/org.openhab.binding.mqtt/README.md

 * __stateTopic__: This channel will trigger on this MQTT topic.
 This topic can contain wildcards like + and # for example "all/in/#" or "sensors/+/config".
 * __payload__: An optional condition on the value of the MQTT topic that must match before this channel is triggered.

+Note for new users - direct broker Bridge channels are rarely needed.
+You almost certainly will want to be using one of the binding extensions, or the generic Things and Channels features for most devices or services.